lisb/daab-workflow/SPEC.md

     title: "regex_pattern"      # Optional: Match against note title
     has_attachments: true/false # Optional: Match notes with/without attachments
   ```
-  Note: If both parameters are specified, either condition will trigger (OR condition)
+  Note: If both parameters are specified, both conditions must match (AND condition)

 - `join`: Triggered when a bot joins a talk
   - No parameters required